Upper Salford Township, Pennsylvania: Demographics

 There were 1,053 households, out of which 37.2% had children under the age of 18 living with them, 74.3% were married couples living together, 3.5% had a female householder with no husband present, and 19.9% were non-families.
 15.1% of all households were made up of individuals, and 5.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.86 and the average family size was 3.21.

 In the township the population was spread out, with 26.8% under the age of 18, 5.8% from 18 to 24, 30.3% from 25 to 44, 27.0% from 45 to 64, and 10.2% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females there were 98.4 males.
 For every 100 females age 18 and over, there were 99.1 males.

 The median income for a household in the township was $68,750, and the median income for a family was $76,975.
 Males had a median income of $50,957 versus $32,121 for females.
 The per capita income for the township was $26,672.
 About 0.4% of families and 1.3% of the population were below the poverty line, including none of those under age 18 and 5.9% of those age 65 or over.

 Upper Salford Township is also home to one of the oldest Underwater Recovery Units in America - Telford Vol. Diving & Rescue Unit.
 Started in 1947 with the Telford Fire Company in response to a drowning victim in a low head dam, it was recognized by those members that there was no emergency service to assist those families that have suffered a loss to a drowning.
 With numerous water filled quarries of various depth, the Telford Fire Company created a new extension to their Fire Company - A Dive Unit.
-For many years the Unit was part of the Fire Company up until the 1970s where upon they separated and became their own 501c3 entity.
+For many years the Unit was part of the Fire Company up until the 1970s whereupon they separated and became their own 501c3 entity.
 Having traveled to numerous places - Finger Lakes region, Buffalo, NY, NJ, MD, OH and as far as Winnipeg Canada and all parts of Pennsylvania, the Unit will spend as much time as possible searching for ones loved one.
 Their equipment consists of multiple types of surfaced supplied diving equipment - ranging from the Mk V (as in the movie Men of Honor), Mk 12 (the replacement for the Mk V), Superlite 27 (the replacement for the Mk 12), Kirby Morgan Band mask, Divator AGA.
 The unit also has SCUBA capabilities as well as scanning sonar and side scan sonar.